oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api_frontend/product_image.md

 ### mimeType

-A media type and subtype of the image.
+The media type of the image.

 ### files